 Admissions & Program Overview

-We offer both an MA and PhD in Geography, as well as a Professional Master’s Program in Geographic Information Systems and Sustainability Management.
-To apply to this PMP-GIS program, select “Geographic Information Systems” in the online application form–not “Geography MA” or “Geography Ph.D”.
+We offer both an MA and PhD in Geography, as well as a Master of Geographic Information Systems for Sustainability Management Program.
+To apply to this MGIS program, select “Geographic Information Systems” in the online application form–not “Geography MA” or “Geography Ph.D”.

 Our MA and PhD programs are fashioned at the intersection of several broad research specialties.
 Following the work of the faculty, graduate students are encouraged to think outside the box of any particular ‘adjectival’ subfield of human geography.
 Nevertheless, our programs draw on expertise in the following key areas:

 Critical Development and Global Health : Integrated program of study addressing political-economic, social, environmental, and global health dimensions of development in both urban and rural realms.
 Students may specialize in Latin America, Africa, China, Russia, South Asia, or on the challenges facing poor communities in rich countries.
 Students study theoretical perspectives and case study materials addressing the ways in which political, economic and social processes relate to the geographical dynamics shaping development and health, including the intersections of these processes with gender, sexuality, ethnic and race relations, and class structures.
 They also examine the health effects and environmental consequences of development, and the developmental experiences of inequality, dispossession and exploitation that account for poor health outcomes.